When Insurance Companies Refuse To Pay Medical Claims

 • You have the right to independent review by a third party

-If you have already been through the appeal process and your medical claim has been denied, it is important that you take action to assert your rights.
+If you have already been through the appeal process and your medical claim has been denied, you must take action to assert your rights.
 Speaking to an experienced attorney is the first step in showing the insurance company that you aren’t backing down.
-Your lawyer will act as a legal advocate and is required to look out for your best interests.
+Your lawyer will act as a legal advocate and must look out for your best interests.
 An attorney also helps to explain the complex process and create a legal strategy based on their knowledge and experience in dealing with insurance companies.
 There are certain time limitations when it comes to the appeal process, so it is crucial that you act sooner rather than later.
-Otherwise, you run the risk of not receiving adequate coverage on your claim.
+Otherwise, you risk not receiving adequate coverage on your claim.

-We have all heard about cases where an insurance company refused to pay a claim by a customer, especially with the massive amount of information on the internet.
-Friends, siblings, parents, and other family, as well as just people that we might only know online – you can think of someone that has had problems with an insurance company on a claim.
-So what happens when an insurance company refuses to pay a claim?
-How do we keep an eye on these insurance companies and hold them accountable when they do not hold up their part of the contract?
+We have all heard about cases where an insurance company refused to pay a customer’s claim, especially with the massive amount of information on the internet.
+Friends, siblings, parents, other family, and people we might only know online—you can think of someone who has had problems with an insurance company on a claim.
+So, what happens when an insurance company refuses to pay a claim?
+How do we monitor and hold these insurance companies accountable when they do not hold up their part of the contract?

 Chicago Medical Claims Attorneys

-If you need help with an insurance company that refuses to pay your legitimate medical claims, contact the attorneys at the Blumenshine Law Group at (312) 766-1000 or email at info@blg-legal.com.
+If you need help with an insurance company that refuses to pay your legitimate medical claims, contact the attorneys at the Blumenshine Law Group at (312) 766-1000 or email [email protected].

 Here is a great article that focuses on keeping insurance companies honest when it comes to paying claims that everyone should read: